Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 There are many reasons to take a cruise, and a never ending supply of good food is certainly one of them.
 On a recent cruise to Norway, I tried many of the Sky Princess specialty restaurants, along with the included Sky Princess dining options.
 I also had a chance to try the much sought after Chef’s Table dinner experience.

-I have cruised on a few Princess ships over the years including my recent experience on the Sky Princess.
+I have recently cruised on quite a few of the Princess ships including my recent experience on the Sky Princess.
 This beautiful cruise ship was built in 2019 but due to the long pause during the pandemic it still felt quite new when I cruised with her.
-You can read all about the Sky Princess in my post Cruising Sky High With Princess – A Sky Princess Review With Photos.
+I wrote all about the Sky Princess in my post Cruising Sky High With Princess – A Sky Princess Review With Photos.

-First, let me review the included dining options on the Sky Princess.
+First, let me write about the included dining options on the Sky Princess.
 There are many, many choices all throughout the ship.

 The Sky Princess dining options – complimentary dining

-Main dining rooms – Decks 5 and 6
+Main dining rooms – Deks 5 and 6

 Estrella dining room on the Sky Princess